RadiantCorium/ostest/README.md

 Before contributing, please read [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## Building
 It is recommended to build this project on a Linux environment.
-Other operating systems are untested.
+Other environments are untested.

 1. Create a [GCC Cross-Compiler](https://wiki.osdev.org/GCC_Cross-Compiler)
     - Currently Supported Targets: